awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-runcommand.md

 Runs the specified commands\.

 **Note**
 Automation only supports *output* of one Run Command action\.
-A document can include multiple Run Command actions and plugins, but output is supported for only one action and plugin at a time\.
+A document can include multiple Run Command actions, but output is supported for only one action at a time\.

 **Input**
 This action supports most send command parameters\.
 For more information, see [SendCommand](https://docs.aws.amazon.com/ssm/latest/APIReference/API_SendCommand.html)\.